 Dean Richard’s debut started brilliantly as he headed home the opener for Spurs, before goals from Les Ferdinand and Christian Ziege put the North London side in a commanding position.

-Defending champions United returned after the break as a team transformed, however, Andy Cole, Laurent Blanc, Ruud van Nistelrooy, Juan Sebastian Veron and David Beckham all amongst the goals to secure a thrilling fightback.
+Defending champions United returned after the break as a team transformed, however, Andy Cole, Laurent Blanc, Ruud van Nistelrooy, Juan Sebastian Veron and David Beckham all on the scoresheet to secure a thrilling fightback.

-The game demonstrated the spirit so synonymous of Ferguson’s United sides, during an era of dominance in English football’s top flight.
+The game demonstrated the spirit so synonymous with Ferguson’s side during an era of Premier League dominance.

 Manchester United 5-2 Tottenham (25th April, 2009)